shaneriggs/konami_webdev/README.txt

 ranked these songs.
 Furthermore, I added footer and address tags to provide relevant contact information for the students who completed this lab (Teddy Clark).

+In the CSS file, we first used display:inline-block in order to organize the different sections into columns.
+Then, if any columns need to be resized, they were resized later with class specific selectors.
+In order to make the infomation line up into rows, we made the containers for each li in the different columns the same size.
+This made sure they all lined up horizontally regardless of font size.
+Finally, the images had to be resized to make them fit horizontally on the page and to reduce the amount of scrolling required to view the whole list.
 (Michael Kokkatt and Shane Riggs)

 (Teddy Clark, Michael Kokkatt, Shane Riggs)